Exodromy beyond conicality: Introduction

 \subsection{The stability theorem}

 The analysis of the conical situation carried out in \cite{PortaTeyssier} shows that conically stratified spaces with locally weakly contractible strata are exodromic in the sense of \cref{intro-def:exodromic_stratified_space}.
-However, the class of such stratified spaces does not have many stability properties; for example, a coarsening of a conical stratification need not be conical.
+However, the class of such stratified spaces does not have many stability properties; for example, a coarsening \footnote{Let $ X $ be a topological space and let $ s \colon X \to P $ and $ t \colon X \to Q $ be stratifications.
+If there is a map of posets $ \phi \colon P \to Q $ such that $ s\phi = t $, we say that the stratification $ t $ is a \defn{coarsening} of the stratification $ s $ and the stratification $ s $ is a \defn{refinement} of the stratification $ t $.} of a conical stratification need not be conical.
 As previously mentioned, in subanalytic geometry and real algebraic geometry conical refinements always exist, at least locally.
 The following is the main result of this paper, and in particular it implies that \textit{every} subanalytic or real analytic stratified space is exodromic:

 \begin{theorem}[(stability properties of exodromic stratified spaces; \Cref{thm:stability_properties_of_exodomic_stratified_spaces})] \begin{enumerate} \item \emph{Stability under pulling back to locally closed subposets:} If $ (X,P) $ is an exodromic stratified space, then for each locally closed subposet $ S \subset P $, the stratified space $ (X \cross_P S, S) $ is exodromic and the induced functor